Dynamsoft/barcode-reader-javascript/README.md

 ## Helloworld

-Just copy into a html file and run it from file browser.
+Copy the following code into an HTML file and run it in a web browser.

 ```html
 <!DOCTYPE html>